kglw-dot-net/phase1/setlists/_posts/2023-03-13-gasometer-vienna.md

    {% include segue.html type="->" %}
 9. The Grim Reaper
 10. Shanghai
-11. Ambergris
+11. Work This Time
+12. The Dripping Tap
+13. Magma
+14. Muddy Water
+15. The River

 <!--snippet-->

 #### Notes
-This show is currently in progress.
+This setlist is under review by KGLW.net staff.